Admission Requirements

 EE6010 | Project Management & Technopreneurship | Project Initiation and Planning.
 Project Scheduling and Implementation.
 Project Monitoring, Control and Evaluation.
 Innovation and Entrepreneurship. | 3 |

-EE6128 | RF Circuits for Wireless Communications | Microstrip Line and Network Parameters.
+EE6128 | Rf Circuits For Wireless Communications | Microstrip Line and Network Parameters.
 Microwave Power Dividers and couplers.
 Microwave Filters.
 Amplifiers.
 Oscillators and Synthesizers.
 Detectors and Mixers.
 Frequency Multipliers and Control Circuits.
 RF Receiver Design. | 3 |

 EE6303 | Electromagnetic Compatibility Design | EMC Regulatory Requirements.
 Non-Ideal Behaviors of Passive Components.
 Conducted EMI and Filter Design.
 Electromagnetic Shielding.
 Basic Grounding Concept.
 Crosstalk.
 Printed Circuit Board Layout and Radiated EMI.
 Electrostatic Discharge.
 Radio Frequency Interference.
 Emission and Susceptibility Measurement Methods. | 3 |

-EE6618 | Quantum Information and Engineering | Fundamental quantum information.
+EE6618 | Quantum Information & Engineering | Fundamental quantum information.
 Quantum qubit and algorithm.
 Silicon photonics and fabrication.
 Passive and active photonic device.
 Quantum key distribution and communication.
 Quantum computing and application. | 3 |

-EE6808 | LED Lighting and Display Technologies | Review of optoelectronic processes and related optics.
-Review of lighting and display technologies.
+EE6808 | LED Lighting & Display Technologies | Review of optoelectronic processes and optics.
+Review of solid state lighting and display technologies.
 Light-emitting diodes.
 Plasma display panels.
 Field emission displays.
 Liquid crystal displays.
 Organic light-emitting device.
-Electroluminescent and electrochromic displays. | 3 |
+Thin film transistors and active-matrix backplane circuits.
+AC thin film electroluminescent displays and printed electrochromic displays. | 3 |

-EE7603 | Advanced Semiconductor Physics | Review of Fundamentals; Energy Bands of Semiconductors; Doping and Carrier Concentrations; Physics of Low Dimensional Systems; Electrical Transport Phenomena and Working principles and designs of nanoelectronic devices; Excess Carriers; Optical Properties and Photonic Devices. | 3 |
+EE7603 | Semiconductor Physics & Applications | Review of Fundamentals; Energy Bands of Semiconductors; Doping and Carrier Concentrations; Physics of Low Dimensional Systems; Electrical Transport Phenomena and Working principles and designs of nanoelectronic devices; Excess Carriers; Optical Properties and Photonic Devices. | 3 |

 EE7604 | Laser Technology | Laser Fundamentals.
 Laser Resonators.
 Laser Oscillation.
 Laser System Design.
 Laser Techniques.
 Semiconductor Lasers.
 Laser Applications. | 3 |

-EE7608 | Advanced Engineering of Optoelectronics | Fundamental concepts.
-Electron spectrometrics.
-Phonon and photon spectrometrics.
-Applications.
-2D materials and interfaces.
-Metamaterials and plasmonics. | 3 |
+EE7608 | Optoelectronics Engineering: Designing The Future with Light | Fundamental concepts, Electron spectrometrics, Phonon and photon spectrometrics, Applications, 2D materials and interfaces, Metamaterials and plasmonics | 3 |

 Note: the above curriculum is subject to change.